samagra44/EduExpert-Intelligent-Learning-Insights/README.md

 - **Integration with Course Platforms**: Integrate directly with popular online course platforms for real-time data updates.
 - **Feedback System**: Allow users to provide feedback on recommendations to improve model accuracy.

-## License

-This project is licensed under the MIT License.
-See the `Apache License 2.0` file for more details.

 ---